United Nations: Economic development and humanitarian assistance

-The UN Development Programme (or the UNDP), an organization for grant-based technical assistance, is one of the leading bodies in the field of international development.
+The UN Development Programme (UNDP), an organization for grant-based technical assistance, is one of the leading bodies in the field of international development.
 The organization also publishes the UN Human Development Index, a comparative measure ranking countries by poverty, literacy, education, life expectancy, and other factors.
-The Food and Agriculture Organization (or the FAO) promotes agricultural development and food security.
-The United Nations Children's Fund (or UNICEF) was created in 1946 to aid European children after the Second World War and expanded its mission to provide aid around the world and to uphold the convention on the Rights of the Child.
+The Food and Agriculture Organization (FAO) promotes agricultural development and food security.
+The United Nations Children's Fund (UNICEF) was created in 1946 to aid European children after the Second World War and expanded its mission to provide aid around the world and to uphold the convention on the Rights of the Child.

 The World Bank Group and the International Monetary Fund (or the IMF) are independent, specialized agencies and observers within the UN framework.
 They were initially formed separately from the UN through the Bretton Woods Agreement.
 The World Bank provides loans for international development, while the IMF promotes international economic co-operation and gives emergency loans to indebted countries.

 In Jordan, UNHCR remains responsible for the Syrian refugees and the Zaatari refugee camp.

 The World Health Organization (or WHO), which focuses on international health issues and disease eradication, is another of the UN's largest agencies.
 In 1980, the agency announced that the eradication of smallpox had been completed.
 In subsequent decades, WHO eradicated polio, river blindness, and leprosy.
-The Joint United Nations Programme on HIV/AIDS (or UNAIDS) coordinated the organization's response to the AIDS epidemic.
+The Joint United Nations Programme on HIV/AIDS (UNAIDS) coordinated the organization's response to the AIDS epidemic.
 The UN Population Fund, which also dedicates part of its resources to combating HIV, is the world's largest source of funding for reproductive health and family planning services.

 Along with the International Red Cross and Red Crescent Movement, the UN takes a leading role in coordinating emergency relief.
-The World Food Programme (or the WFP) provides food aid in response to famine, natural disasters, and armed conflict.
+The World Food Programme (WFP) provides food aid in response to famine, natural disasters, and armed conflict.
 The organization feeds an average of 90 million people in 80 nations per year.
-The Office of the United Nations High Commissioner for Refugees (or the UNHCR) works to protect the rights of refugees, asylum seekers and stateless people.
+The Office of the United Nations High Commissioner for Refugees (UNHCR) works to protect the rights of refugees, asylum seekers and stateless people.
 The UNHCR and the WFP programmes are funded by voluntary contributions from governments, corporations, and individuals, though the UNHCR's administrative costs are paid for by the UN's primary budget.

 Environment and climate

-Beginning with the formation of the UN Environmental Programme (or the UNEP) in 1972, the UN has made environmental issues a prominent part of its agenda.
-A lack of success in the first two decades of UN work in this area led to the Earth Summit in Rio de Janeiro, Brazil, in 1992; which sought to give new impetus to these efforts.
-In 1988, the UNEP and the World Meteorological Organization (or the WMO), another UN organization, established the Intergovernmental Panel on Climate Change, which assesses and reports on research on global warming.
+Beginning with the formation of the UN Environmental Programme (UNEP) in 1972, the UN has made environmental issues a prominent part of its agenda.
+A lack of success in the first two decades of UN work in this area led to the Earth Summit in Rio de Janeiro, Brazil, in 1992, which sought to give new impetus to these efforts.
+In 1988, the UNEP and the World Meteorological Organization (WMO), another UN organization, established the Intergovernmental Panel on Climate Change, which assesses and reports on research on global warming.
 The UN-sponsored Kyoto Protocol set legally binding emissions reduction targets for ratifying states.